adzm/BusinessCats/README.md

 ## Disclaimer

 This is for Serious Business, not cats or image macros, nor Business Cat nor even Krahs Wobniar.
 Parboil rabbit or maybe bone-in chicken and grind it.
 Garnish with catnip and heavy gravy.

-## Installation

-Cats are distrustful creatures; as such, just extract the contents of the zip file and run BusinessCats.exe.

 ## Building